RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 1. What are the different factors that lead to a high ranking in the “starting a business rank”?
 2. What role does “income level” play in determining the rank of a country?
 3. What factor, on average, contributes most/least to the starting a business rank?
 4. What similarities and differences do the countries experiencing the highest/lowest starting a business rank have?
 Are there any discrepancies between different score factors of countries with similar rankings?
-5. Does being in a certain region/continent have any correlation to the average rank of countries?
-6. Have the starting a business rank changed over time?
-Which countries have the most improvement in their rank?
-Which countries have most declined in their rank?
-7. For the countries with the largest change, which factors changed the most?
+5. For the countries with the largest change, which factors changed the most?
 Are these factors the same as you identified in the first 3 questions?

 The data set lists countries based on their starting a business score.
 While it is easy to see the best countries for starting a business using the starting a business rank, it is not